Sounds of Night Birds: How to Identify 21 Nocturnal Birds by Their Calls

 What birds sing at night?

+The birds that sing at night throughout North America are most often Northern Mockingbirds.
 Mockingbirds singing at night are usually young male birds trying to attract a mate.
 They sing at night most of the year, except during the fall.

+In addition to mockingbirds, other common birds that sing at night are nightjars and owls.
 Finally, Yellow-breasted Chats also sing at night, and these birds are common summer visitors throughout large parts of North America.

+Other birds that occasionally chirp at night are the American Robin, Western Meadowlark, and Killdeer.
 It is thought that some of these birds chirping at night have developed their behavior to avoid the noise of cars and other human sounds that are prevalent during the day in urban areas.

 Conclusion